Zettagrid releases Australian-first for disaster recovery space

-Zettagrid has announced the launch of its new SecondSite Interzone disaster recovery solution for VMware Virtual Data Centre (VDC) customers.
+Zettagrid has announced the launch of its new SecondSite Interzone disaster recovery solution for VMware Virtual Data Center (VDC) customers.

 The real-time disaster recovery replication solution is built on the Zerto platform and allows instant replication of virtual machines from one geographic zone to another zone, which the company asserts provides complete security and recovery into the Zettagrid cloud.